 The Wild Atlantic Way is a 2,500 kilometer (approximately 1,500 mile) scenic coastal route which covers the entire west coast of Ireland.
-It is comprised of a near constant slew of peninsulas, headlands, points, outcroppings, etc. On this trip I’ll be covering all of them as well as some intensely rugged landscapes with hills that might make my eyes pop out.
+It is comprised of a near constant slew of peninsulas, headlands, points, outcroppings, etc. On this trip I’ll be exploring all of them as well as some intensely rugged landscapes with hills that might make my eyes pop out.

 You can CLICK HERE for a map from the official Wild Atlantic Way website or check out the picture of my paper Michelin map below: